Actions that are conventionally MOFU:

 Other alternate models include TIREA ( Thought, Interest, Risk Evaluation, Engagement, Action), REAN (Reach, Engage, Activate, Nurture) and others.

 There are dozens, if not hundreds, of variants on this idea, optimized for different needs.
 Regardless of the model and how many stages the model has, it’s best to understand the overall intent of a marketing funnel, rather than get hung up on specifics.

 Top, Middle, and Bottom of the Funnel

-It’s crucial to know which projects are normally TOFU (top-of-the-funnel), and which ones are MOFU or BOFU (middle and bottom of the funnel).
-This helps visualize which projects may be better at attracting customers, versus projects that may be more optimized for converting or retaining them.
+It’s crucial to know which projects are normally TOFU (top-of-the-funnel) and which ones are MOFU or BOFU (middle and bottom of the funnel).
+This helps visualize which projects may better attract customers versus projects that may be more optimized for converting or retaining them.

 Examples of actions that may be considered TOFU:

 - Television and radio ads